Matthew 24:34 - This generation will not pass away (1st century historical fulfillment?)

 It is also written in Matthew 24:34: "Truly I-say (to) you that this GENERATION by-no-means will-pass-away until all these (things) take-place."

-Jesus spoke those words in Matthew 24 around AD 30, and if we add a GENERATION of about 42 years to that, it would land around AD 72.
+Jesus spoke those words in Matthew 24 around AD 30, and if we add a GENERATION of about 42 years to that, it would land around AD 72, around the time when the temple of Jerusalem was destroyed (around AD 70).

 How much time can a generation last according to other passages in the Bible?